What is Duration?

 - Market yield will be the same for the entire tenure of the bond

 - There will be a parallel shift in market yield, i.e. Interest rates changes by the same amount for all the maturities.

-Both limitations are handled by considering regime switching models which provide for the fact that there can be different yield and volatility for a different period, thereby ruling out the first assumption.
+Both limitations are handled by considering regime-switching models which provide for the fact that there can be different yields and volatility for a different period, thereby ruling out the first assumption.
 And by dividing the tenure of bonds into certain key periods basis the availability of rates or basis the majority of cash flows lying around certain periods.
 This helps in accommodating nonparallel yield changes, hence taking care of the second assumption.